Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis: Introduction

 Conversely, for $\eta>1/2$, the EMPF becomes more prominent at high energy densities, suggesting that its effects could be observed in the early Universe and within dense compact astrophysical objects, like the high-density cores of neutron stars.
 The case $\eta=1$ of the EMPF is the most straightforward form of the EMSF interaction model, known as the quadratic energy-momentum squared field (qEMSF), namely, $f({\bf T^{2}})= \alpha {\bf T^{2}}$~\cite{Roshan:2016mbt,Akarsu:2017ohj,Board:2017ign}.
-This form yields Friedmann equations similar to those in brane-world cosmology~\cite{Brax:2003fv} for $\alpha>0$ and loop quantum cosmology~\cite{Ashtekar:2011ni} for $\alpha<0$, when applied to a dust-dominated Universe.
-However, the underlying physics of these models significantly differs.
+This form yields Friedmann equations incorporating second-order matter terms that are reminiscent of the terms (corrections) arising in the type II Randall–Sundrum brane cosmology \cite{Randall:1999vf,Csaki:1999jh,Cline:1999ts,Binetruy:1999hy}, more generally in brane-world cosmological constructions~\cite{Brax:2003fv}, for $\alpha>0$ and in loop quantum cosmology~\cite{Ashtekar:2011ni} for $\alpha<0$, though the underlying physics of these models significantly differ.
 Barrow~\cite{Barrow:2020tzx} has proposed that quantum-gravitational effects might introduce complex, fractal features on black hole horizons, leading to cosmological theories with field equations akin to those in EMSF interaction model.
 Particularly, Barrow entropy correction to the Friedmann equation assumes a quadratic form of energy density for the most intricate and fractal horizon structure ($\delta=1$)~\cite{Sheykhi:2021fwh}.
-Chen \textit{et al.}~\cite{Chen:2019dip,Chen:2021cts} have demonstrated that $f({\bf T^{2}})$ interaction\footnote{While considering the Maxwell field within the EMSG (or EMSF) framework, in Refs.~\cite{Roshan:2016mbt,Chen:2019dip,Chen:2021cts}, authors include the second metric derivative of the matter Lagrangian density in their analysis.
+It has been demonstrated in~\cite{Chen:2019dip,Chen:2021cts} that $f({\bf T^{2}})$ interaction\footnote{While considering the Maxwell field within the EMSG (or EMSF) framework, in Refs.~\cite{Roshan:2016mbt,Chen:2019dip,Chen:2021cts}, authors include the second metric derivative of the matter Lagrangian density in their analysis.
 However, according to the common recipe of EMSF, this term should be excluded also for material fields other than perfect fluid, even if it does not vanish, see Section~\ref{sec:EMSG} and also Ref.~\cite{Akarsu:2023lre} for details.} might violate the geometric correspondence between high-frequency (eikonal) quasi-normal modes and photon geodesics (ring) around black holes, potentially serving as a distinct indicator for models extending beyond GR with minimal interaction.
 In Ref.~\cite{Akarsu:2018zxl}, the authors constrained $\alpha$, which quantifies the amount of qEMSF relative to the usual material field, to $|\alpha|\lesssim 10^{-35} \,{\rm eV^{-4}}$.
 This constraint was derived by comparing computed mass-radius relations for neutron stars, using realistic equation of state (EoS) parameters, with observed relations for actual neutron stars.
-Such a constraint ensures that standard cosmology remains largely unaffected until approximately $t\sim 10^{-4} \, \rm s$ from today, when the Universe's energy density was about $10^{31} \, {\rm eV^{4}}$.
+For a similar astrophysical constraint, refer also to Ref.~\cite{Nazari:2022xhv}, which reports $|\alpha| \lesssim 10^{-35} \, \mathrm{eV}^{-4}$ based on binary pulsar observations.
+When the tightest astrophysical constraint is applied in a cosmological context, it ensures that standard cosmology remains largely unaffected up to energy scales even larger than those relevant to the quark-hadron phase transition, which occurs at an energy density of $10^{31}\, {\rm eV^{4}}$ when the Universe is approximately $t\sim 10^{-4}\, \rm s$ old.
 In their analysis, $\alpha$ is allowed to have both positive and negative values.
 Notably, a negative $\alpha$ can lead to an effective EoS stiffer than the Zeldovich fluid $(P/\rho=1)$, which may indicate potential stability issues (see footnote 5 in Ref.~\cite{Akarsu:2018zxl} and for a similar study, see Ref.~\cite{Nari:2018aqs}).
+Chaotic inflation has been extended via the EMSG, i.e., EMPF interaction model, presenting that when the canonical scalar field is considered as a usual source, it is accompanied by a specific form of K-essence fields~\cite{HosseiniMansoori:2023zop} and this scenario enables the formations of primordial black holes (PBHs) and second-order gravitational waves (GW)~\cite{HosseiniMansoori:2023mqh}.
+Their analysis has constrained $\alpha$ to negative values to avoid issues of ghost and gradient instabilities.